 Initially, I thought the MIDI controller was faulty but having tried it on my iMac, the MIDI controller worked.
 I figured the problem must be with the setup on the Windows computer.

-It’s ridiculous to be only able to use up to 10 MIDI devices on a Windows computer (Never had such a problem on a Mac).
-But then again, I don’t think we have a choice otherwise.
+It’s ridiculous to be only able to use up to 10 MIDI devices on a Windows computer, even on Windows 10 today.
+(Never had such a problem on a Mac).
+But then again, I don’t think we have a choice.

 Fix – MIDI Controller Not Working in Windows DAW